What sets Cordula apart

 When working with Cordula, SHE will be the one to pick up the phone, always handling everything herself, from start to finish.

-Cordula’s on-site home improvement team, and in-office transaction coordinator and marketing specialists, are her support behind the scenes.
+Cordula’s on-site home improvement team, transaction coordinator and marketing specialist, are her support behind the scenes.

-For every real estate transaction I close, I make donations to organizations and programs I believe in.
+For every real estate transaction Cordula closes, she makes donations to organizations and programs she believes in.

 OBAR Community Foundation which supports Youth Art & Education,